BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject2.md

   - use Out-Griview to list the deleted AD users and have the ability to selct one or more deleted user
   - Save the function in the module you created in Project 1

-## Test the results by running your function:

- - Run your function and select one or more users from the GridView windows
- - Make sure the user/s have been restored

 ## What must the PowerShell function achieve

 - Recover deleted user from Domain Controller Recycle-Bin